Child car seat safety

 These are clips that attach the shoulder straps together to make it more difficult for a child to escape their harness, and are used in the US.

-Under current UK regulations for child car seats (R44.04 and R129) a car seat sold on the UK market must have a single release mechanism.
+Under current UK regulations for child car seats (R44.04) a car seat sold on the UK market must have a single release mechanism.
 This means that a car seat with chest clips attached could be considered not an appropriate restraint.
 Under UK law children must travel in an appropriate restraint.
+However, R129 has since been updated to allow the use of chest clips.
+One of the first i-Size car seats to feature this is the Maxi-Cosi AxissFix Air.
+It has a chest clip to hold the two air bags in place.

 Adapting your car seat in any away could mean it doesn’t perform as it is designed to do in a crash, and a chest clip could lengthen the time it takes to get your child out of their seat after an accident when getting them out quickly could be essential.